 After getting ready for a wedding, seventeen-year-old Zoe Laverne pulled out her iPhone, took a slow-mo video of herself twirling in her bedroom, and paired it with "Castle on the Hill" by Ed Sheeren.
 Two days later, the video has 337,000 likes and over 10,000 comments.
 Zoe, like a growing number of teen influencers, is well-known and loved for her videos on TikTok.

 The app has gotten so big that the 2019 Emmys did a whole bit about it, but unless you’re a Gen Z’er, or are super hip and with the times, you might still think TikTok is just a Kesha bop from 2009.
 And while you’re not wrong, if you ask any young person under 20, they’ll tell you TikTok is their very lifeblood.
 A complete subculture, TikTok has taken the tweeny boppers by storm, leaving us millennials completely in the dust of Instagram and Facebook.

 What Is TikTok?

-Originally launched in April 2014 as Musical.ly, TikTok is a lip-synching app that boasts over 500 million users worldwide.
+Originally launched in April 2014 as Musical.ly, TikTok is a lip-syncing app that boasts over 500 million users worldwide.
 Musical.ly was purchased by Chinese company ByteDance in November 2017 and officially absorbed into their already existing app called TikTok in August 2018.
-The app is known for 15-second lip-synching videos, endless challenges (ex.
+The app is known for short lip-syncing videos, endless challenges (ex.
 The Mannequin Challenge), and making Millie Bobbie Brown’s friend, Jacob Sartorius, break the iTunes charts.
 A social media platform teeming with Gen Z users, TikTok is basically the new Vine, with a music twist.

 What Does TikTok Do?